lycantrope/WormTracer/README.md

 ```
 ### Using git

-Alternatively, you can "git clone" this repository to any directory via
+Alternatively, you can `git clone` this repository to any directory via
 ```sh
 git clone https://github.com/lycantrope/WormTracer.git && cd WormTracer
 ```